sguox002/leetcode/leetcode-all.md

 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.

+<<-1349	Maximum Students Taking Exam    		43.3%	Hard
+given a mxn matrix with some cells broken by 'x', empty cell '.'.
+One student can be seated but its left, left diagonal, right and right diagonal cannot have a student. return max student can be seated. bitmask dp with more complexity: the empty cells, using previous cell state to validate current row. dp[i,state] the max students using i rows of seats, with current state.
+->>

 <<-1434	Number of Ways to Wear Different Hats to Each Other    		38.9%	Hard
 given n people and 40 types of hats from 1 to 40. n<=10.
 given a list of preference for each people.